 Professional Association of Therapeutic Horsemanship International Registered Certified Instructors who have a strong equine background as well as an understanding of various disabilities.
 Instructors and volunteers work closely with riders to ensure safe riding sessions.
 A new rider is general assisted by two side walkers and a horse leader.

-Chastain Horse Park makes Therapeutic Riding
+Chastain Horse Park makes Therapeutic Programming

 financially accessible to all.

-Hippotherapy is a physical, occupational, and speech-language therapy treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
 Equine movement provides multidimensional movement, which is variable, rhythmic and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing trunk strength and control, balance, building overall postural strength and endurance, addressing weight bearing, and motor planning.
 The effects of equine movement on postural control, sensory systems, and motor planning can be used to facilitate coordination and timing, grading of responses, respiratory control, sensory integration skills and attention skills.
 Equine movement can be used to facilitate the neurophysiologic systems that support all of our functional daily living skills.

 Chastain Horse Park partners with